 - Procurement and payment of seasonal personnel breakfasts

-- Financial support for community mobilization meetings and mobilizer training (except for; Mobilizers daily rate during mobilization activities)
+- Financial support for community mobilization meetings and mobilizer trainings (except for; Mobilizers daily rate during mobilization activities)

 - Payment of per diems to government staff involved in entomological activities in Zambezia (except for the first six (6)months while G2G is being concluded to avoid interruptions in entomological activities)

-- The entry of spray data into the VectorLink Collect database at the summary level, instead of at the structure level.
+- Entry of spray data into VectorLink Collect database at summary level, instead of at the structure level.